bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- broken clouds
+- overcast clouds
-- 59% humidity
+- 55% humidity
-- 14 mph wind
+- 15 mph wind

 3.1 inches of rain and 1.6 inches of snow in the past 24 hours